-Anthropology is a competitive field where advanced degrees are held in high regard.
-Earning a master’s degree in anthropology can significantly improve your career prospects within the field, and can give you the opportunity to pursue a distinct specialization within this highly interdisciplinary subject area.
-Anthropology masters study humans and human history from both a biological and cultural perspective.
-The anthropology discipline also incorporates the studies of linguistics, archeology, and human development, among many other correlated topics.
+In competitive fields like anthropology, advanced degrees are held in high regard.
+Earning a master’s in anthropology can significantly improve your career prospects within the field, and provide opportunities to pursue distinct specializations.
+Anthropology scholars study humans and human history from both a biological and cultural perspective.
+A highly interdisciplinary field, anthropology also incorporates scholarship from linguistics, archeology, and human development, among many other correlated topics.

 As an anthropology graduate student, you may have the chance to focus largely on your chosen area of specialization such as social anthropology, biological anthropology, or sociocultural anthropology.
 You may alternately choose to study anthropology from a more general perspective, which could allow you to take a multidisciplinary approach to the subject.
 Your focus will largely be a matter of preference and interest, as most master’s in anthropology programs will qualify you to work directly in the field of anthropology as an archaeologist, historian, museum curator, or educator.